Macuyiko/blog/content/2010/2010_02_university-of-waterloo-cs-club-tron.md

 Date: 2010-02-25
 Author: Seppe "Macuyiko" vanden Broucke

 (This is the first part in the University Of Waterloo CS Club Tron Challenge post series.
-You can find the second partÂ [here](|filename|2010_03_university-of-waterloo-cs-club-tron-2.md).)
+You can find the second part [here](|filename|2010_03_university-of-waterloo-cs-club-tron-2.md).)

 The Computer Science Club of the University of Waterloo is currently organizing an [AI challenge](http://csclub.uwaterloo.ca/contest/index.php), sponsored by Google.
 I'm (as always) a bit late with my write-up and the contest will be ending soon (26th of February), so you will have to be quick if you still want to enter.
 However, I can imagine that many of you are already familiar with the contest...